zubinchopra/portaldocs/portal-sdk/library-navigation.md

     ![alt-text](./media/portalfx/github-subtopic-from-github.png "Subtopic selected from gitHub index")

 Azure developers will become familiar with the difference in links as they navigate through GitHub using the main index, the GitHub index, and the links in the topics.

-## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.